asmcup/runtime/SPEC.md

 ## Values and Addressing

 Literal values are denoted by a `#` in front of them.
-Float values can only be literals, so the `#` can be omitted for float literals.
 Any values that are not literals are taken to be memory addresses.
 Values preceded by a `$` are interpreted as hexadecimal, otherwise they will be treated as decimals.

 For example, `pushf #1.0` and `pushf 1.0` will push the float value 1.0 to the stack.
-`pushf 1` would however push the content of the float (4 bytes of memory starting at) address 1 to the stack, as would `pushf $01`.
+`pushf 1` would however push the content of the float (4 bytes of memory) starting at address 1 to the stack, as would `pushf $01`.
 Another legal example would be `push8 #$ff`, which pushes the literal value 255 to the stack.